pgazmuri/GPTReactor/README.md

 GPTReactor is a demonstration project that uses GPT4 Turbo (with or without Vision) to generate a React UI from natural language instructions and images.
 The project aims to explore the potential of AI in automating and simplifying the process of building user interfaces.
 The project supports the OpenAI API via Azure OpenAI, or direct to OpenAI.
 Using Azure OpenAI generally allows for higher quota/throughput.
 You may also use any local llms that support the OpenAI api format.

-There are two top folders in the repository: code-gen and web-app.  code-gen contains python code to generate React wqeb app code using GPT. web-app contains the React web app itself, a simple app built using Vite using React + Typescript using SWC (superfast web compiler).
+There are two top folders in the repository: code-gen and web-app.  code-gen contains python code to generate React web app code using GPT. web-app contains the React web app itself, a simple app built using Vite using React + Typescript using SWC (superfast web compiler).

 ## Getting Started